 But as with any men’s hairstyle, there are several variations of the man bun that you can employ, each with their own unique style that can make or break your overall look.
 We’ll take you through some of the most popular men’s man bun hairstyles, from the messy man bun to the bun with beard, with style cue from man bun toting celebrities such as Jared Leto and Jason Mamoa.

 While the Fabios grow their hair for the pleasure of preening and primping for hours on end, having a pristine mane that’s long and lush isn’t viable or important for most.
 Nor does it feel very masculine.
 The man bun avoids all this precision styling, allowing you to grab your locks and tie them up, completely fuss-free.
 But certainly not style-free.

-The ninja knot – embodying the look of the samurai – is a bun using only the hair on top of the head.
-The actual haircut for this type requires an undercut, so the hair on the sides and back of the head is razor short.
-This makes the man-bun pop, and is a far more ‘fashion-y’ version of the man-bun.
+The half-up top knot – which we liken to a samurai-inspired ninja knot – is a man bun using only the hair on top of the head.
+This top knot can be paired with an undercut if you wish, seeing you cutting the hair on the sides and back of the head to razor short length.
+This makes the man bun pop, and is a far more ‘fashion-y’ version of the man bun.

 Expect some fringe strands to fall out along the way, adding to the just-came-in-from-a-wave look.
 Cooler still, try the ninja knot but without the undercut, so you’ve got hair length flowing at the back of the head with a small bun tied neatly on top.

-While the man-bun isn’t the most corporate-do on the (stock) market, the business-bun makes it work.
-Nothing shaved or sheared here, make sure the bun is relatively inconspicuous: sitting low to midway up the back of the head.
+While the man bun isn’t the most corporate-friendly men’s hairstyle on the (stock) market, the business bun makes it work.
+Nothing shaved or sheared here, make sure the man bun is relatively inconspicuous: sitting low to midway up the back of the head.